What should I be focused on for year-end tax planning?

 • Certain income splitting strategies can be implemented with adult children and/or your spouse or common-law partner, such as gifting money to a spouse or adult child to make contributions to their TFSA account.

 • Another consideration is loaning funds at the prescribed rate to your spouse or adult child, directly or indirectly through a family trust, to invest in non-registered funds.
 The prescribed interest rate in effect at the time of the loan is set for the duration of the loan.
-While it began the year at 4%, the current prescribed rate is 5% with further increases possible in the new year.
+The current prescribed rate is 5% and is subject to change in the future.
 While higher interest rates decrease the appeal of the strategy, it may still be an option in some cases.

 Other Strategies

 There are many other strategies that could be suitable for you.
-Here are a few other areas that you may want to explore further with your IG Wealth Management Consultant:
+Here are a few other areas that you may want to explore further with your IG Advisor:

 • Charitable giving